(Top Row) Gabor Brody, Roman Feiman, Yanwan Zhu, Annika McDermott-Hinman, JB Park

 Roman received his PhD in Psychology from Harvard University in 2015.
 He completed his postdoctoral work at Harvard and UC San Diego before coming to Brown.
 His work draws on a variety of approaches and methods from cognitive developmental psychology, language acquisition, psycholinguistics, and formal semantics.
 Roman directs the Brown Language and Thought Lab.

 Heather received her Bachelor’s degree in Psychology from the University of Missouri-Columbia.
-She is broadly interested in how children process information.
+She is currently in a Computer Science Master’s program at BU in addition to the lab manager of the BLT Lab.
 Outside of the lab, she enjoys making 3d animations and learning languages.

 Gabor’s research explores infants’ and children’s ability to keep track of the identity of objects, agents, and other entities.
 He defended his dissertation in 2020 at the Cognitive Development Center of Central European University.
 During his PhD, he also conducted research at the Harvard Lab for Developmental Studies and at RICO (Universitat Pompeu Fabra).

 Misha received their Bachelor’s degree from Mount Holyoke College, where they studied Neuroscience and Behavior, and Graphic Narrative and Visual Storytelling.
 They are interested using experimental and computational approaches to understand core aspects of language and the ontogenetic origins of combinatorial thought.
 They are also interested in cross-cultural/linguistic studies to understand the logical primitives of thought and language acquisition.
 Outside of science, Misha likes to make art, host shows on college radio and cube.

 Misha Oraa Ali